GoogleCloudPlatform/bq-pii-classifier/docs/common-terraform-2-variables.md

-### Create a Terraform .tfvars file
+### Create a Terraform `.tfvars` file

-Create a new .tfvars file and override the variables in the below sections.
-You can use one of the example tfavrs files as a base ([example-standard-mode](terraform/example-standard-mode.tfvars), [example-discovery-service-mode](terraform/example-discovery-service-mode.tfvars)).
+Create a new `.tfvars` file and override the variables in the below sections.
+You can use one of the example `.tfavrs` files as a base ([example-standard-mode](../terraform/example-standard-mode.tfvars), [example-discovery-service-mode](../terraform/example-discovery-service-mode.tfvars)).

 ```
 export VARS=my-variables.tfvars